awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 + Make sure the target CodeBuild service role exists in your AWS account\.
 If you are not using the console, make sure you did not misspell the Amazon Resource Name \(ARN\) of the service role when you created or updated the build project\.
 + Make sure the target CodeBuild service role has sufficient permissions to trust CodeBuild\.
 For more information, see the trust relationship policy statement in [Create a CodeBuild Service Role](setting-up.md#setting-up-service-role)\.

-## Error: "The bucket you are attempting to access must be addressed using the specified endpoint\.\.\."
-When Running a Build<a name="troubleshooting-input-bucket-different-region"></a>
+## Error: "The bucket you are attempting to access must be addressed using the specified endpoint" when running a build<a name="troubleshooting-input-bucket-different-region"></a>

 **Issue:** When you run a build, the `DOWNLOAD_SOURCE` build phase fails with the error "The bucket you are attempting to access must be addressed using the specified endpoint\.
 Please send all future requests to this endpoint\."